Lawyer Representing Industrial Accident Victims in West Virginia

 Common Accidents and Injuries Associated with Mining

-The Law Office of David A. Sims can help you recover damages from your industrial accident injury, including the following types of personal injury or wrongful death claims:
+The Law Offices of David A. Sims, PLLC, can help you recover damages from your industrial accident injury, including the following types of personal injury or wrongful death claims:

 - Broken Bones/Fractures